taylorFaucett/renn-efp/README.md

 conda env create -f environment.yml
 ```

-Otherwise, you mainly just need numpy, pandas, tqdm (for nice progress bars) and energyflow to run this script.
-These can be installed with pip instead, using
+Otherwise, you just need numpy, pandas, tqdm (for nice progress bars) and energyflow to run this script.
+These can be installed with pip instead, using:

 ```
 pip install numpy pandas tqdm energyflow
 ```

 The script `generate_efp.py` takes in a pair of kappa, beta values and a max graph dimension and outputs a pandas dataframe with all EFPs matching that criteria.
 The dataframe is then saved as a parquet file under the directory `data/efp`.
-Some example files are given containing 500 datapoints (e.g. the table below shows the first few columns and rows from `data/efp/dim_5_k_2_b_2.parquet`).
+Some example files are given containing 500 generated datapoints (e.g. the table below shows the first few columns and rows from `data/efp/dim_5_k_2_b_2.parquet`).
 The column headers (e.g. 2_1_0) refers to the n, d and k numbers of the graph. `n_d_k = 2_1_0` tells you that the graph has 2 nodes, 1 edge and unique identifier 0 (i.e. to distinguish between any other graphs that might have the same number of nodes and edges but in a different configuration).

 |    |    1_0_0 |       2_1_0 |       2_2_0 |       2_3_0 |       2_4_0 |       2_5_0 |
 |---:|---------:|------------:|------------:|------------:|------------:|------------:|